Tuition and Fee Schedule

 Tuition and fee charges can be met in several ways:

-Payment may be made in cash, check, or money order.
+Payment may be made online or in person with cash, check, or money order.
+Go to MyFM account on the FM website to pay electronically.

 - The College also accepts Master Card ,Visa and Discover.
 For your convenience, you may make payment via telephone by calling: (518) 736-3622 (Extensions 8602 or 8604).